-All students must have submitted a form SU-32/W-4/DE-4 Employee's Tax Data (includes federal and state withholding certificate).
+All students receiving assistantship salary must have submitted a form SU-32/W-4/DE-4 Employee's Tax Data (includes federal and state withholding certificate).

 Review the information at the "Getting Started as an Employee" and "Requirements for Employment as a TA" pages for other important information/requirements.